mejk/computer-stuff/ubuntu/ubuntu-tips-and-tricks.md

 ```
 ip a
 ```
 Not exactly the same but this can show it too (+other things.
-ARP = Address Resolution Protocol.
+ARP = Address Resolution Protocol).
 Shows the IPv4 network negighbourhood.
 ```
 arp -a
 ```